conditionofbirds/p2p-scam-checklist/README.md

 Scammers may send QR codes that appear to be payment confirmations, but are actually generic or reused images.

 ###  How to check:
- Decode the QR with a scanner bot or phone — verify if it contains actual transaction details.
+ Decode the QR with a scanner bot or phone — verify if it contains actual transaction details (very important, many cases ends on these stage)
  Check for consistency: bank name, amount, transaction ID.
  Look for signs of screenshot cropping or template reuse.

-###  Example:
-QR led to a static PNG hosted online — not linked to a real transaction.
+For example, QR led to a static PNG hosted online — not linked to a real transaction.

 ---